tlchampion/module6_challenge/README.md

 All code is contained within the included jupyter lab notebook.

-Python version 3.9.15 was used to complete this challenge.
+Python version 3.9.15 was used to complete this challenge and the following additional libraries were utilized:
+* pandas
+* hvplot
+* geoviews

 ---